CaptureAPI/captureapi/README.md

 ## Installation

-- Add the `captureapi` gem to your Gemfile.
+- Add the `gem 'captureapi'` to your Gemfile.
 - Configure the gem manually or with an initializer.

-## Initializer for Rails 3.1
+## Sample initializer for Rails 3.1

-You will need to create an initializer before using the library.

-Example:

 ```ruby
 # config/initializers/captureapi.rb